Mediation Attorney Serving Denton and North Texas\n

 - Mediation is required.
 As judges have become more aware of the benefits of mediation, they have begun to require that parties to a lawsuit participate in mediation prior to taking a case to trial.
 Most courts in North Texas have now made mediation mandatory.

 Brandi Underwood has been practicing criminal, juvenile and family law in Denton, Collin, and Cooke counties and throughout North Texas for over fourteen years.
 Brandi has obtained her certification in Alternative Dispute Resolution and Mediation with special certification in both Family Law and Child Protective Services cases, requiring over eighty hours of specialized training in mediation.
 Brandi is qualified as a mediator on the court appointed list for both family law and Child Protective Services cases in both Denton and Collin Counties.
-Should you have an issue you wish to have mediated, feel free to give Underwood Law Office a call at (940) 372-0931 or fill out the online contact form.
 If you live or own a business in Denton, Aubrey, Pilot Point, Sanger, Krum, Carrollton, Flower Mound, Lewisville, Plano, Frisco, Prosper, Celina, Anna, McKinney, Allen, The Colony, Gainesville, Dallas, or any of the other surrounding areas, and are involved in a dispute that you would prefer to settle out of court, give Brandi a call today.